Meduzz/helper/fp/readme.md

 ## Todo

-On the horizon im looking to add a box package with subpackages for Optional, Operation & perhaps one more.
+On the horizon im looking to add a box package with subpackages for Optional & perhaps one more.